Best Toys for Norfolk Terrier

 Physical Exercise Recommendations for Norfolk Terrier

 Physical activity for Norfolk Terrier should reflect their moderate (30-45 minutes daily) exercise needs and Small (11-12 lbs) build.
 Daily exercise should include 30-60 minutes of species-appropriate physical activity divided into at least two sessions.
 For Norfolk Terrier, effective exercise includes walks and play and structured play that elevates heart rate without causing overexertion.
-Watch for signs of fatigue: heavy breathing, slowing down, reluctance to continue, or lying down during activity.
+Look for fatigue via heavy breathing, slower pace, resistance, or lying down during activity.
 Norfolk Terrier dogs with fearless, lovable, alert traits often enjoy varied exercise routines over repetitive ones.
 Adjust exercise intensity based on weather conditions, age, and health status.
 Young Norfolk Terrier dogs need shorter, more frequent exercise bouts, while adults can handle longer sustained sessions.
 Senior Norfolk Terrier benefit from gentle, low-impact activities that maintain mobility without stressing aging joints.

 Social Enrichment for Norfolk Terrier